Friend, Neighbor, Ally: Community Response and Supportive Engagement with those Targeted by Hate and Bias

 Date: 1:00pm - 5:00pm PST February 10 Location: Lewis & Clark Graduate School, South Chapel

 This panel discussion event will provide attendees with information about instances of hate and bias that communities in the Portland area are experiencing through the sharing of data and case stories.
 This workshop is part of the Portland United Against Hate training series and is free and open to the public.

-Attendees and panelists will engage in discussion around building skills and connection to resources to further one’s learning around the impact of hate and bias, and time for networking and resource sharing.
+Attendees and panelists will engage in discussion around building skills, making connections, and the resources available to further one’s learning around the impact of hate and bias.
+Time for network and resource sharing will also be included.

 Panel discussion points will include:

 - Practical skills and/or ideas for how to approach a person targeted by hate/bias when you are a bystander, neighbor, friend, co-worker etc.

 - Considerations for personal safety if interrupting act in progress, and cultural and relational aspects between interrupter and target.

 - Motivation to get/stay involved and take action.

 - Networking time will be built into the event and organizations will have an opportunity to share their resources.